Aliases for SUMO3 Gene

 GeneCards Summary for SUMO3 Gene

-SUMO3 (Small Ubiquitin-Like Modifier 3) is a Protein Coding gene.
-Among its related pathways are TGF-Beta Pathway and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-GO annotations related to this gene include SUMO transferase activity.
-An important paralog of this gene is SUMO4.
+SUMO3 (Small Ubiquitin Like Modifier 3) is a Protein Coding gene.
+Diseases associated with SUMO3 include Brachydactyly, Type A1.
+Among its related pathways are Transcription-Coupled Nucleotide Excision Repair (TC-NER) and DNA Double-Strand Break Repair.
+Gene Ontology (GO) annotations related to this gene include SUMO transferase activity.
+An important paralog of this gene is SUMO2.

 Ubiquitin-like protein which can be covalently attached to target lysines either as a monomer or as a lysine-linked polymer.
 Does not seem to be involved in protein degradation and may function as an antagonist of ubiquitin in the degradation process.
 Plays a role in a number of cellular processes such as nuclear transport, DNA replication and repair, mitosis and signal transduction.
 Covalent attachment to its substrates requires prior activation by the E1 complex SAE1-SAE2 and linkage to the E2 enzyme UBE2I, and can be promoted by an E3 ligase such as PIAS1-4, RANBP2 or CBX4 (PubMed:11451954, PubMed:18538659, PubMed:21965678).
 Plays a role in the regulation of sumoylation status of SETX (PubMed:24105744).